RodTol/Crossway/README.md

 A "Play demo" button is also present in the initial screen; if it is clicked, a demonstration of the game will start.

+## Project structure
+Inside the [Structure.md](Structure.md) you can find a brief explanation of the project structure.
+Before starting to work on some kind of contribution, we suggest to have a look at it.

 ## How to contribute to the project